 The other way, creating fake identities, usually goes like this: The scammer creates a fake LinkedIn profile and adds relevant people who may be interested, and then waits for a response.
 When someone accepts the add or contacts them, they propose for the team to pay a fee to be approved for listing, and sends a spoof email.
 Once they receive the payment, they delete that profile or stop responding.

-If you want to verify anyone then always send email from your end and wait for other party to respond. or if anyone give you any offer and claim that he is representative of that exchange then ask that exchange email id and email them directly and ask that person to reply that email.
+If you want to verify the legitimacy of an email, send a message and wait for other party to respond.
+Contact an official representative of that exchange, and ask for the exchange’s email.
+Email the correspondent directly, and ask that person to reply that email.

-It can be very difficult for new investors and project developers to spot such scammers, as there is a lack of information or reports about these illegitimate players.
+With these technical tricks, investors and companies can find it very difficult to spot scammers, as there is lack of information and reporting about these illegitimate players.
 When a project developer does get scammed, however, they may become extremely wary of all service providers, and consider all future offers they receive on email or Telegram as scams – thereby losing the benefit of some great services that might have helped them further develop their projects.

 GetOnExchange.com (GOE) is a one-stop solution aimed at project developers to help them get listed on multiple exchanges.
 It keeps projects away from the scammers attempting to swindle project developers in the name of helping them list on top exchanges, or purporting to help them get reviews by popular YouTubers.

 GetOnExchange has partnered more than 25 exchanges including OKEx, HitBTC, KuCoin, LBank, and more, as well as YouTubers from different regions reviewing crypto-related projects.
 Project developers can simply use GOE after raising their ICO rounds to get listings and reviews, and keep their businesses safe from scammers.